Documentation

 }

-This means your sitemap will be available in some minutes, after being processed and saved on our database.
+This means your sitemap will be available in a few minutes after it's processed and saved in our database.

 The time taken to generate a sitemap is proportional to the number of products.
-For example, the average time to generate a sitemap for a store with 60k products is 30 minutes.
-For 5k products, the duration should be about 5 minutes.
+For example, 60k products take about 30 minutes, while 5k products take about 5 minutes.

 If you attempt to send a new request to the Sitemap API during store sitemap generation, the following message will be displayed: